Unifying Statistical and Mathematical Modeling Through a Causal Inference Lens

 follows from the the law of total probability and causal consistency (i.e., $Y^{A_i}_i = Y_i$) \cite{coleConsistencyStatementCausal2009, vanderweeleConcerningConsistencyAssumption2009}, respectively.
 Causal consistency can be thought of as a primitive connection between the hypothetical potential outcome $Y_i^a$ and the observed outcome $Y_i$.
 Namely, this assumption asserts that the observed outcome is the potential outcome under the action that occurred.

 All but one part of the previous expression is written in terms of observable data, namely $\Pr_{S=1}(Y^a = 1 \mid A \ne a)$.
 However, we know from probability theory that this quantity must be within $[0,1]$.
-Therefore, $\Pr_{S=1}(Y^a = 1 \mid A \ne a)$ can be set to zero and one to obtain the following nonparametric partial identification result
+Therefore, $\Pr_{S=1}(Y^a = 1 \mid A \ne a)$ can be set to the boundary points to obtain the following nonparametric partial identification result

 Repeating this process for $a \in \{0, 1\}$, the nonparametric bounds for $\psi$ are then

 Note that these bounds always have a width of 1, which is a halving of the original parameter space.
 However, these unit-length bounds must contain the null of no effect of $A$ on $Y$.
 To narrow the bounds further, additional assumptions are needed.